 Developer’s Role in Application Development Life Cycle

-Developers play crucial in Application Development Lifecycle.
+Developers play a crucial in the Application Development Lifecycle.
 They participate in the initial phase, i.e., requirement gathering and planning to collect the required information for developing the application.
 In addition, developers constantly collaborate with the designers to outline a reliable app design.

 Further, when it comes to the coding phase, developers are the primary stakeholders.
 They utilize their frontend and backend development skills to curate the complete application.
 Developers do it supremely, whether it’s about writing code using .NET, Kotlin, Angular, Java, Flutter, React, Swift, or any other programming language.
-Also, they embed databases and conduct unit testing to ensure that app is free from bugs and errors.
+Also, they embed databases and conduct unit testing to ensure that the app is free from bugs and errors.

 During the deployment phase, developers also work with system and server administrators to host the application for end-users.
 And they also perform the code signing to prevent hackers from reading and modifying the source code.

 Once the application is deployed, a dedicated team of developers is assigned to provide support services.
 It includes constant app monitoring, analyzing logs, and pushing relevant updates to the application.
-Whenever you hire an app developer, ensure that all such services are available to complete your app development streamlined and efficient.
+Whenever you hire an app developer, ensure that all such services are available to complete your app development streamlined and efficiently.

 The app development lifecycle is a streamlined approach that supports curating a secure and stable application.
 It includes six phases: data gathering, designing, development, testing, deployment, and maintenance.
 All the phases take the output of the previous phase as its input.